TeaShull/PhytoBSA/README.md

   - Type: str

 ## ./phytobsa vcf_generator
-This command allows the generation of VCF files independantly of running the analysis.
+This command allows the generation of VCF files independently of running the analysis.
 As with all other commands, you can set the default settings using ./phytobsa settings
 ***Required***
 - `-n, --name`: